abhijat01/py4kids.l1.2019/module-01/README.md

 # Objective
-The objective of this module is
+The objective of this module is to

   * Get the environments setup for kids.
 This is primarily for the parents.
   * Start getting used to doing this (learning) remotely.